IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship

-Project Summary: The University of Memphis aims to increase access to study abroad for first-generation, low-income students by strengthening the capacity of its academic advisors to support students considering study abroad, especially during their first or second year of study.
-The institution will use grant funds to conduct site visits to Vernitas University in Costa Rica to introduce ten academic advisors to the staff, community, and processes necessary to grow study abroad participation.
-With more students able to study abroad, more students will gain the critical competencies needed for the global workforce.
+Project Summary: The University of Memphis aims to expand study abroad access for those who are underrepresented in study abroad, including first-generation and low-income students, by strengthening the capacity of its academic advisors to support students considering study abroad, especially during their first or second year of study.
+Specifically, the university will use its IDEAS grant funds to conduct a site visit to Veritas University in Costa Rica to introduce 10 academic advisors to the staff, community, and processes necessary to grow study abroad participation.
+With this on-site training, advisors will develop new skills, increase their knowledge of study abroad, and become advocates for study abroad upon their return to campus.
+With more students receiving quality study abroad advising, more students will engage in international opportunities and gain the critical competencies needed for the global workforce.

 University of Minnesota